-A tired mind is a slow mind.
+- A tired mind is a slow mind.
 A balance of sleep and class work can result in a rise in GPA.
-Visit University Health Services at www.kent.edu/uhs.
+Visit the DeWeese Health Center at www.kent.edu/deweese.